Round Core, Hex Core & why should it matter?! - Strings Pt.1

-Round core is as it says on the tin, the central core is completely round in construction meaning the wind evenly wraps around it and creates a more consistent string, resulting in a better feel.
+Round core is as it says on the tin, the central core is completely round in construction meaning the wind evenly wraps around it and creates a more consistent string, resulting in a better feel for many players.
 It's harder to make, usually meaning to get the best result they need to be wound by hand.
 As there are no crimps in the wind, there are no gaps for dirt to rest meaning they can often last longer than an un-coated hex core, retaining a consistent tone right across their lifespan.
 No need for coating!
-All coated strings are doing is creating a barrier to stop the dirt gathering in those hex gaps.
-That's handy for some players, but these are definitely 'Marmite' as some players are against coated strings, some love them.
+That's handy for some players, but these coated sets are definitely 'Marmite' as some players are against coated strings, some love them.
 As with anything, it's all personal taste.
 But one thing I will say, is that there isn't a need for a coating when the string is made with a round core, coating is merely preventing dirt building up in the hex gaps.
 The longevity of the round core string is often greater than that of it's coated hex core counterpart.
 There are many factors to this, such as acidity of sweat when playing, particularly oily skin etc, we're all human after all huh.
 But these Round Core/hex core/coated details might be one thing to bare in mind if you've experimented with a few different types already.

 I'm going to talk more about The gts.co strings in detail in future blog posts, but I hope this one today helps those that perhaps haven't come across round core strings prior and what makes them different to the lower cost equivalent, hex core strings.